ALEXoicu/AppLocker/README.md

   - Press "Unlock File"
   - Select your .exe.locked file from the file picker

+!!WARNINGS!!:
-!!WARNING!!: Do not delete the "launcher_template.exe" file and make sure its in the same folder with "locker.exe"!
+- Do not delete the "launcher_template.exe" file and make sure its in the same folder with "locker.exe"!
-!!WARNING!!: Deleting the .exe.locked file will cause you to lose your .exe file!
+- Deleting the .exe.locked file will cause you to lose your .exe file!